Eco-friendly Wedding Tips | Five ideas to make your wedding more green

 There are many options when it comes to styling the bridal party.
 Some brides opt to style the wedding party in vintage clothing and others choose a new gown.
 Both options can be uniquely chic and add to the beauty of your wedding day.
 By choosing the wedding party’s dresses from a store that sources its materials from a sustainable source makes a large environment statement.

 It can be nice to choose eco-friendly makeup and hair products.
-This is a great way to cut down the amount of chemicals in the body and in our water systems.
+This is a great way to cut down the number of chemicals in the body and in our water systems.

 Supporting local restaurants and caterers is great for the economy as well.
-Locally sourced and freshly prepared meals always tend to be more tasty.
+Locally sourced and freshly prepared meals always tend to be tastier.
 It can be wonderful to donate the leftover food to local food banks.

 Green Love Founder